-Primary biliary cholangitis is a chronic type of liver disease that can gradually destroy bile ducts.
-These ducts deliver bile from the liver to the small intestines, to help your body digest fats and certain vitamins.
-When bile ducts are destroyed by PBC, bile stays in the liver and damages liver cells, which can cause cirrhosis (scarring of the liver) and lead to liver failure.
-PBC is a slow progressive disease that may have no symptoms for many years.
-Treating PBC to keep the liver functioning normally can allow for a normal life expectancy.
+Primary biliary cholangitis (PBC) is a chronic liver disease that gradually destroys bile ducts in the liver.
+These ducts deliver bile to the small intestines, to help your body digest fats and nutrients.
+When PBC destroys these ducts, the bile stays in your liver and damages its cells.
+This can lead to cirrhosis (scarring of the liver) and liver failure.
+PBC is a progressive disease that may have no symptoms for many years.
+Treating PBC can help keep the liver functioning normally.

 Before taking this medicine

 You should not use Ocaliva if you are allergic to obeticholic acid, or if you have: